Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Additional Results on Sharpness Dynamics

 In this section, we examine the effect of batch size $B$ on the results presented in the main text.
 We find that our conclusions are robust for reasonable batch sizes around $B \approx 512$.
 For even smaller batch sizes, the dynamics becomes noise-dominated, and separating the inherent dynamics from noise becomes challenging.
 This observation further supports the use of SGD to reduce the computational cost of experiments in the subsequent sections involving CNNs and ResNets.

 \Cref{fig:sgd_gd_sp} shows that SGD trajectories of FCNs in SP begin to deviate from their GD counterpart significantly for batch sizes around $B \approx 128$.
-In contrast, for $\mu$P networks this deviation begins at a larger batch size of $B \approx 512$ as shown in \Cref{fig:sgd_gd_mup}. \Cref{fig:four_regimes_cnns_resnets} show training trajectories of CNNs and ResNets trained SGD with batch size $B = 512$.
-These results further exemplify that four regimes of training are generically observed for reasonable batch sizes.
+In contrast, for $\mu$P networks this deviation begins at a larger batch size of $B \approx 512$ as shown in \Cref{fig:sgd_gd_mup}.